MicrosoftDocs/azure-devops-docs/docs/pipelines/release/what-is-release-management.md

 1. **[Manage deployments by using approvals and gates](deploy-using-approvals.md)**

 <a name="draftrelease"></a>
-## When should I edit release vs edit a release pipeline definition?
+## When should I edit a release instead of the pipeline that defines it?

-You can edit approvals, tasks, and variables of a previously deployed release.
-However the edits would be applicable to that release which get applied when you redeploy the release.
-However if you wish to make the edits be applicable to all the future releases, then the option to "edit release pipeline" needs to be used.
+You can edit the approvals, tasks, and variables of a previously deployed release, insteads of editing these values in the pipeline from which the release was created.
+However, these edits apply to only the release generated when you redeploy the artifacts.
+If you want your edits apply to all future releases and deployments, choose the option to edit the release pipeline instead.

 <a name="draftrelease"></a>
 ## What is a draft release?